tkeys/vintageCars_Backend/README.md

 ### Orders API Endpoints
 Base URL: `/api/v1/users/:userId/orderlists`

-All methods require authorization from either an admin or the user themselves.
+All following methods require authorization from either an admin or the user themselves.

 - **GET /:orderListId**: Retrieve all orders from a specific order list.
   - **Response**: